Thursday, January 29, 2026

 Misunderstandings in text messages

 Text messages are a bit like tiny emotional grenades that we joyfully throw at each other all day long.
-Its a universal phenomenon that turns our conversations into misunderstandings worthy of a sitcom.
-Its convenient, modern...and full of traps.
+It's a universal phenomenon that turns our conversations into misunderstandings worthy of a sitcom.
+It's convenient, modern...and full of traps.
 A message sent too quickly, another read sideways, and suddenly, everyone starts to interpret, imagine, and invent disaster scenarios.
 The problem is not the text.
-Its everything it doesn't have.
+It's everything it doesn't have.

 A text message is three words without tone, without eye contact, without a smile.
 No raised eyebrows, no little laugh, not even a sigh.
 The brain hates emptiness, so it makes something up.
 And it makes it badly.
 Very badly.
 The message says one thing, the reader another, and the responder comes up with a third version.
-We ended up in trilogy.
+We ended up in a trilogy.

 Texting is the greatest sociological experiment of our time.
 My children, my grandchildren, our friends, our relatives...no one escapes it.
 A misplaced word, a badly chosen emoji, and it's off to an international diplomatic crisis.
 All this for an "OK" sent between two red lights.
-Its like asking a blind person to paint a realistic portrait: he will try, but the result may be surprising.
+It's like asking a blind person to paint a realistic portrait: he will try, but the result may be surprising.

 The text message is naked as a worm.
 So, everyone knits it an emotional sweater based on their current mood.
-And then there's the autocorrect, that little prankster that turns Till come see you into Till come see you die.
-We wanted to sent a cute message but end up with a psychological thriller.
-Then we wonder why we get " Uh...everything okay at your place".
-Real communication takes time, patience and sometimes a good phone call.
-When a text starts to be a Chinese puzzle, its better to pick up the phone.
-The voice conveys what written words forget, and at least, we avoid starting a world war over single period.
+And then there's the autocorrect, that little prankster that turns Till I come see you into : Till I come see you die.
+We wanted to send a cute message but ended up with a psychological thriller.
+Then we wonder why we get, "Uh...everything okay at your place?" " Real communication takes time, patience and sometimes a good phone call.
+When a text starts to be a Chinese puzzle, it's better to pick up the phone.
+The voice conveys what written words forget, and at least we avoid starting a world war over a single period.

 No comments: